-Your Committee notes that with New York State authorization, Westchester County enacted Local Law No. 9-1998, which established a For-Hire Vehicle Law and a Taxi and Limousine Commission ("Commission") to handle the day-to-day enforcement of the statutory provisions regarding taxicabs and limousine licensing.
+With New York State authorization, Westchester County enacted Local Law No. 9-1998, which established a For-Hire Vehicle Law and a Taxi and Limousine Commission ("Commission") to handle the day-to-day enforcement of the statutory provisions regarding taxicabs and limousine licensing.
 See, Chapter 270, et. seq. of the Laws of Westchester County ("LWC").
 Pursuant to this law, the Commission licenses individual drivers, for-hire vehicles and base station owners and is vested with the authority to issue summonses and notices of appearance to anyone alleged to have violated the provisions of the laws regulating for-hire vehicles.
 See, LWC § 270.117.
 In the normal course of operation, when someone is cited for violating a provision of the For-Hire Vehicle Law, a summons will be issued for the alleged violator to appear before an administrative law judge, who will, after a hearing, make findings of fact and recommendations regarding such violation to the Commission.
 Thereafter, if the individual is found to have violated the law, the Commission will assess penalties and fines against said individual.

-Your Committee further notes that when an individual voluntarily pays fines, the matter is closed; however, a problem began to arise in or around 2006, when the fines assessed by the Commission were reduced to judgments, and an individual still refused to pay the judgment.
+When an individual voluntarily pays fines, the matter is closed; however, a problem began to arise in or around 2006, when the fines assessed by the Commission were reduced to judgments, and an individual still refused to pay the judgment.
 Accordingly, in 2006, in an effort to effectively enforce the provisions of the For-Hire Vehicle Law and to ensure prompt compliance with the Commission's orders, this Honorable Board enacted Local Law No. 12-2006, which amended the For-Hire Vehicle Law to add a new subdivision (3) to section 270.124 of the LWC establishing a VIP.
-Such program provided that any vehicle owner who has failed to pay civil penalties resulting from violations of the For-Hire Vehicle Law against the owner himself, the driver of the vehicle and/or the owner of the base station where the vehicle is affiliated, which exceeded \$1,000, or any vehicle owner with a total of five or more outstanding summonses from violations of the For-Hire Vehicle Law against the owner of the vehicle himself, the driver of the vehicle and/or the owner of the base station where the vehicle himself, the driver of the vehicle owner of the owner of the base station where the vehicle himself, the driver of the vehicle and/or the owner of the owner of the base station where the vehicle himself, the driver of the vehicle and/or the owner of the base station where the vehicle is affiliated, could be subject to placement of a vehicle immobilizer or boot to an owner's vehicle.
+Such program provided that any vehicle owner who has failed to pay civil penalties resulting from violations of the For-Hire Vehicle Law against the owner himself, the driver of the vehicle and/or the owner of the base station where the vehicle is affiliated, which exceeded \$1,000, or any vehicle owner with a total of five or more outstanding summonses from violations of the For-Hire Vehicle Law against the owner of the vehicle himself, the driver of the vehicle and/or the owner of the base station where the vehicle is affiliated, could be subject to placement of a vehicle immobilizer or boot to an owner's vehicle.

-Your Committee is informed that other provisions of VIP required prior notification to the owner of the vehicle or the driver of the vehicle and/or the owner of the base station where the vehicle is affiliated, that a vehicle immobilizer may be attached to their vehicle(s) if the outstanding civil penalties are not paid within thirty (30) days or if the unanswered summonses are not finally satisfied within thirty (30) days.
+Other provisions of VIP required prior notification to the owner of the vehicle or the driver of the vehicle and/or the owner of the base station where the vehicle is affiliated, that a vehicle immobilizer may be attached to their vehicle(s) if the outstanding civil penalties are not paid within thirty (30) days or if the unanswered summonses are not finally satisfied within thirty (30) days.
 No later than two business days after a vehicle immobilizer has been attached to a vehicle, the owner of the vehicle and the base station owner to which the vehicle is affiliated, if any, shall be provided with the procedure by which the outstanding civil penalties or unanswered summonses shall be satisfied and the vehicle immobilizer removed.
 The law also provides that in the event that a vehicle is immobilized in a location where it cannot legally remain, said vehicle may be towed to a location designated by the Commission.
 Your Committee is informed that many of the vehicles that have immobilizers attached, are also towed for legal, public safety and safety considerations.